AkulK1/TextReadability/README.md

 # TextReadability

-Overview: A ML-based model to assess readibility, trained on data from Common Core.
-The project also hopes to create a glossary, whereby a list of 10 hardest words will be picked out and printed alongside their dictionary definitions.
+Overview: A model to assess readibility, trained on data from Common Core.
+The project also creates a glossary, whereby a list of 10 hardest words will be picked out and printed alongside their dictionary definitions.

 * Text data and reading level classficiation taken from Common Core English Language Arts, Appendix B
 * Cleaned and processed texts for key features